This feature is available only in Business and Enterprise plans.

 ||Time of order creation|

-During model calculation data of the source you add replaces data from Google Analytics with grouping by
+During model calculation, data from the source you add replaces data from Google Analytics with grouping by

-product_id.
-That's why is critical to have consistent transactions, users and products data in both sources.
+Imprtant: It's critical to have consistent transaction, user, and product data in both sources.

-If User ID information is not available, you can populate Client IDs into
+If User ID information is not available, you can fill in Client IDs into

 user_id field to match data by Client IDs.